playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 > `StrictMode` only does this on development builds of your app and does not impact your code whatsoever during production.

 [Since React 18, `StrictMode` will re-run all `useEffect`s twice](https://unicorn-utterances.com/posts/why-react-18-broke-your-app).
-This change was made by the React team in order to highlight potential bugs in your application that are caused by un-cleaned side effects.
+This change was made by the React team to highlight potential bugs in your application that are caused by uncleaned side effects.

 So, if you have the following code: